astrosites/astrosites.github.io/_pages/site-building-blocks.md

 </html>
 ```

-and when you are looking to edit a template that you've downloaded, you'll want to look in the `<body>` portion of the page.
+When editing a template that you've downloaded, you'll want to look in the `<body>` portion of the page.
 An example of a simple web page built using just HTML can be found [here](/tutorial/html-demo.html).
-This looks pretty boring!
+This looks pretty simplistic!
 And that's because it's built from just barebones HTML.
 Cascading Style Sheets (CSS) is another language that adds on to HTML to style each individual element.

 ## CSS